German negotiated wages rise at 3.2 percent 2014

 The increase was far stronger than in 2013, when workers under collective wage agreements had a 2.4 percent pay hike and in 2012, when their paychecks increased by 2.7 percent.

-Rising wages, a stable labor market and lower oil prices are helping to boost household spending in Europe's largest economy.
+Rising wages, a stable labour market and lower oil prices are helping to boost household spending in Europe's largest economy.

 Private consumption was the main driver of growth in the fourth quarter of 2014 and with consumer morale at its highest in more than 13 years, there is no sign of that abating, especially as Germany's biggest trade union won an inflation-busting wage deal earlier this week.